-Cultural and Heritage Tourism Snapshot (PDF 221 kb)
+Cultural and Heritage Tourism to NSW December 2022 (PDF 912 kb)

 Nature tourism is a market segment based around outdoor and nature experiences.
 It includes activities such as visiting national parks, whale or dolphin watching, visiting botanic gardens and going to the beach.

 Nature Based Tourism in NSW December 2022 (PDF 943 kb)

 Event Tourism to NSW year ended December 2018 (PDF 527 kb)